Sunday, May 02, 2010

 Svenska Amerika Linien

-Back in Gothenburg with blue skies and a photo excursion on my own.
-I should be honest and say upfront that my relationship with Gothenburg has never been easy.
-The city is, for the most part, brutally ugly.
-The Preemraff diesel refinery tends to fill the morning mist with fumes more akin to life on an oil platform.
-And the ocean is still a few kilometres to the west, meaning there is no unbroken horizon for the sun to sink into.
+Back in Gothenburg under blue skies, setting out on a photo excursion of my own.
+I should be honest and say from the outset that my relationship with Gothenburg has never been easy.
+For the most part, the city is brutally ugly.
+The Preemraff refinery tends to fill the morning mist with fumes more reminiscent of life on an oil platform.
+And the ocean lies a few kilometres to the west, meaning there is no unbroken horizon for the sun to sink into.

 0 Comments: